DanielSmith/danielsmith/interview.md

 ## Tell us about Front End tech you use?
 We have this old monster jQuery thing...

-I do Vue and React these days, but...
+I do React, Next.js, and some Vue these days, but...

 jQuery and AJAX were fun.
 It made things a lot easier.
 Thankfully, JavaScript has really caught up (from ES6 onward).
 It's still something I could refamiliarize with, and get a lot done.

 The big revelation with learning React or Vue is the idea of Reactive Programming.
 I always thought of it as "the change to this variable fires off an event".

-I prefer Vue to React, but am happy with both.
-Although I know Vuex (for state management), I prefer Pinia for my personal projects.
-Same on the React side...
-I can work with Redux, but much prefer an approach such as [Zustand](https://zustand.surge.sh/)
+I am focused on React and Next.js.
+As far as state management on the React side...
+I can work with Redux, but much prefer an approach such as [Zustand](https://zustand.surge.sh/).
+Same idea in Vue (I know Vuex, but prefer Pinia)

 Along with modern JS and frameworks/libs such as Svelte, React, and Vue, there's a whole ecosystem to support it.
 I like Vite or Parcel.
 They make developing and building straightforward.

 I am relieved that Flexbox and Grid support is universally supported in modern browsers.
 I dont know every nuance of CSS, but I appreciate being able to get a lot done with Tailwind CSS.
+I'm also learning Radix.

 It is easier to keep up with Back End/Serverless Technologies.
 The Front End is always going to be the Wild West of Programming.